 Day 1: We will ask you to stop using the drugs about 6:00 pm the night before your first appointment.
 This means you will arrive for your appointment on day one already in mild withdrawal.
 We give you a tiny dose of naltrexone and then a customized set of comfort medications to address symptoms that may start to emerge.

-Intermediate Days: The second day of the detox is similar to the first in that you continue to Receive another tiny dose of naltrexone and comfort medications throughout the day, adjusting dosages as necessary.
+Intermediate Days: The second day of the rapid detox is similar to the first in that you continue to receive another tiny dose of naltrexone and comfort medications throughout the day, adjusting dosages as necessary.

 Final Day: The remaining opioids are gently removed from your brain, typically over 6 to 8 hours, while you relax in a comfortable bed in our office.
 Then we administer long-acting Naltrexone, and you can return home knowing that all of the opioids have been removed from your brain.

-With the right preparation, anyone facing addiction can find the path to recovery from opioid addiction through a safe detox and implement proven methods to get their energy back after opioid withdrawal.
+With the right preparation, anyone facing dependency or addiction can find the path to recovery from opioid addiction through a safe outpatient detox program and by implementing proven methods to get their energy back after opioid withdrawal.
 With over 8,500 patients treated using the Coleman Method, you can feel confident that our process and protocols are well-refined to give you the best possible detox experience and help you launch your recovery journey.

 The Coleman Institute is dedicated to making this process safe, gentle, and effective.
 We’ve been the leaders in Medication-Assisted Treatment using the opiate blocker, Naltrexone, for Opioid Use Disorder for over 20 years.
-Please call us with your questions and take back your life.
+Contact our team of addiction specialists with your questions and take back your life today.

 Joan R. Shepherd, FNP